tactools/GenesisMarkets-MarketMaker/README.md

 # How to buy a license

+**To prevent abuse of your personal license, there is a balance restriction.
+If you reach the balance restriction you will need to buy another license and open another GenesisMarkets trading account.
+There is no limit to how many robot license you can purchase.**

 1. Open a new **BTC-BASE** trading account at GenesisMarkets with a new email address if you already have an account.
 You must use our Affiliate Link as this pays for ongoing development and support for the robot.
 [GenesisMarkets](https://genesismarkets.io/?ref=780028)
 2. Send 64 GVT tokens [0x249f2864c2CDAd70bcf0ba701D49B58384629D6f] (https://etherscan.io/address/0x249f2864c2CDAd70bcf0ba701D49B58384629D6f)
 3. Fill out the google sheets with the following information
-a.
-Account Number of your trading account
+* Account Number of your trading account
-b.
-TxHash of your payment
+* TxHash of your payment
-c. the first letter of your email address to cross-check with GenesisMarkets affiliate links
+* the first letter of your email address to cross-check with GenesisMarkets affiliate links
-d.
-Telegram Username such as [@Hedgebitcoin](t.me/Hedgebitcoin)
+* Telegram Username such as [@Hedgebitcoin](t.me/Hedgebitcoin)

 # Easy installation